 A recent survey by the Shelton Group, an advertising agency, found that the majority of consumers believe the term natural to be federally regulated.
 In fact, respondents had more trust in the natural label, than the term organic, which they believed to be “a fancy way of saying expensive.”
 Many companies today are taking advantage of this misconception by using the term natural as a marketing ploy.
 These companies are not just duping customers, but they are undermining the organic industry.
 Foods labeled natural tend to cost less than organic food.
 Consumers, thinking they are getting better food for their money, opt for the natural label thus directing money toward crafty packaging rather than actual greener, healthier foods.

 The only way to stop this “greenwashing” is to become better informed consumers.
-Read labels carefully and know which are the truly greener options.
+Read labels carefully and know which are truly greener options.